“We are stewards of a life altering experience you will remember for years to come and at GSS, we take that responsibility seriously”

 Please contact Graham Sales for further information regarding these ever changing rules and regulations.
 Contrary to the opinion of some, the Elephant is not endangered at this stage in South Africa and in particular the Timbavati and the Klaserie one can export to the United States of America.

 The habitat where they roam is mostly grassy plains, dense savannas with high rainfall and woodlands.
 To penetrate a bull herd or get into close quarters with a bull to determine trophy quality can be extremely exciting and can get the adrenaline pumping.

-Bulls in breading herds are never hunted.
-Be exceptionally cautious when stalking these magnificent animals because elephants have unusually sensitive smell and hearing, so wind direction is essential when tracking.
+Bulls in breeding herds are never hunted.
+Be exceptionally cautious when stalking these magnificent animals because Elephants have unusually sensitive smell and hearing, so wind direction is essential when tracking.
 Elephant hunting is an aggressive hunting experience.